FlagOpen/FlagEmbedding/LM_Cocktail/README.md

 ```
 LM-cocktial will compute the loss of the output.

-You can use the example data to merge models:
+You can use the example data to merge models as following:

 ```python
 from LM_Cocktail import mix_models, mix_models_with_data